ladybirdweb/faveo-server-images/_docs/installation/providers/enterprise/self-signed-ssl-rocky.md

 permalink: /docs/installation/providers/enterprise/self-signed-ssl-rocky/
 redirect_from:
   - /theme-setup/
-last_modified_at: 2020-06-09
+last_modified_at: 2023-12-14
+last_modified_by: TamilSelvan_M
 toc: true
-title: Install Self-Signed SSL for Faveo on Rocky 9
+title: Install Self-Signed SSL for Faveo on Rocky
 ---

 <img alt="Cent OS Logo" src="https://upload.wikimedia.org/wikipedia/commons/thumb/9/9c/Rocky_Linux_wordmark.svg/800px-Rocky_Linux_wordmark.svg.png" width="200"  />

 ## Introduction
-This document will guide on how to install Self-Signed SSL certificates on Rocky 8 with apahce.
+This document will guide on how to install Self-Signed SSL certificates on Rocky with apahce.

 ## Setting up the SSL certificate
 To Install Self Signed SSL certificates in Rocky 8, We need to create SSL Cetificates which is signed by the CA certificate, after that we need to add the Virtual host file for the SSL certificate and edit the php.ini file and the hosts file the steps are explained below.